kevinsekuj/woo/README.md

 - Full read, create, update, and delete functionality for posts, and creation/deletion for reviews
 - Multi-image upload and Maps API integration on each created post, including star reviews
 - Authentication with Passport.js, client and server side error handling using Express middleware and Joi
-- Templates rendered from the server-side with embedded JavaScript templating

 ## Technologies